OfficeForProductSafetyAndStandards/opss-par-v4/README.md

 - Then using the `Package Manager Console` set the default project to `Api\Infrastructure\Opss.PrimaryAuthorityRegister.Persistance`.
 - Create the migration: `Add-Migration <Migration Name>`
 - Apply the migration `Update-Database`

+See the README.md in `Opss.PrimaryAuthorityRegister.Api.Persistance\Migrations` for information on customising migrations.